Progressive Discipline

 - Threatening or assaulting another person on Vanderbilt time or premises

-- Serious neglect of duty, insubordination (including refusal to comply with University policy on background checks for current employees), violation of safety rules, dishonesty, falsification of Vanderbilt records, breach of confidentiality, unauthorized use of Vanderbilt resources for personal gain, unauthorized removal or destruction of property belonging to others
+- Serious neglect of duty, insubordination (including refusal to comply with university policy on background checks for current employees), violation of safety rules, dishonesty, falsification of university records, breach of confidentiality, unauthorized use of university resources for personal gain, unauthorized removal or destruction of property belonging to others

 - Criminal Activity and Disclosures